Nigeria: Sports

-Football is largely considered Nigeria's national sport, and the country has its own Premier League of football.
-Nigeria's national football team, known as the "Super Eagles", has made the World Cup on six occasions 1994, 1998, 2002, 2010, 2014, and 2018.
-In April 1994, the Super Eagles ranked 5th in the FIFA World Rankings, the highest-ranking achieved by an African football team.
-They won the African Cup of Nations in 1980, 1994, and 2013, and have also hosted the U-17 & U-20 World Cup.
+Football is largely considered Nigeria's national sport, and the country has its own professional football league.
+Nigeria's national football team, known as the "Super Eagles", has played in the FIFA World Cup on six occasions (1994, 1998, 2002, 2010, 2014, and 2018).
+In April 1994, the Super Eagles ranked fifth in the FIFA World Rankings, the highest ranking achieved by an African team.
+They won the Africa Cup of Nations in 1980, 1994, and 2013, and have also hosted both the U17 and U20 FIFA World Cup.
 They won the gold medal for football in the 1996 Summer Olympics (in which they beat Argentina) becoming the first African football team to win gold in Olympic football.

 Nigeria is also involved in other sports such as basketball, cricket and track and field.
-Boxing is also an important sport in Nigeria;.
 Nigeria's national basketball team made the headlines internationally when it became the first African team to beat the United States men's national team.
 In earlier years, Nigeria qualified for the 2012 Summer Olympics as it beat heavily favoured world elite teams such as Greece and Lithuania.
 Nigeria has been home to numerous internationally recognised basketball players in the world's top leagues in America, Europe and Asia.
 These players include Basketball Hall of Famer Hakeem Olajuwon, and later players in the NBA.
 The Nigerian Premier League has become one of the biggest and most-watched basketball competitions in Africa.
 The games have aired on Kwese TV and have averaged a viewership of over a million people.

 Nigeria made history by qualifying the first bobsled team for the Winter Olympics from Africa when their women's two-person team qualified for the bobsled competition at the XXIII Olympic Winter Games.
-In the early 1990s, Scrabble was made an official sport in Nigeria.
-By the end of 2017, there were around 4,000 players in more than 100 clubs in the country.
-In 2018, the Nigerian Curling Federation was established to introduce a new sport to the country with the hope of getting the game to be a part of the curriculum at the elementary, high school, and university levels respectively.
+In the early 1990s, Scrabble was made an official sport in Nigeria; by the end of 2017, there were around 4,000 players in more than 100 clubs in the country.
+In 2018, the Nigerian Curling Federation was established to introduce a new sport to the country in order to make the game part of the curriculum at the elementary, high school, and university levels.
 At the 2019 World Mixed Doubles Curling Championship in Norway, Nigeria won their first international match beating France 8–5.

-Nigeria featured women's and men's national teams in beach volleyball that competed at the 2018–2020 CAVB Beach Volleyball Continental Cup.
+Nigeria's women's and men's national teams in beach volleyball competed at the 2018–2020 CAVB Beach Volleyball Continental Cup.
 The country's U21 national teams qualified for the 2019 FIVB Beach Volleyball U21 World Championships.

+Nigeria is the birthplace of the sport loofball.